 Bartolome, Galapagos | The island with the most beautiful panorama

-Although it is between 1,5 and 2 million years old, Bartolome is one of the youngest islands in Galapagos.
-With a lunar appearance and predominant shades of orange, red and green, it is considered one of the most beautiful islands in the Archipelago.
-It is named after Sir Bartholomew James Sullivan, a naturalist friend of Charles Darwin with whom he sailed on HMS Beagle.
-Bartolome is actually an extinct volcano, with a surface of 1,2 km and a maximum altitude of 114 meters.
-Pinnacle Rock is the main attraction, whose panorama is found printed on most souvenirs, postcards, or magnets sold in Puerto Ayora.
+Although it was formed 1,5 to 2 million years old, Bartolome is one of the youngest islands in Galapagos.
+With a lunar appearance and predominant shades of orange, red and green, it’s considered one of the most beautiful islands in the Archipelago.
+Named after Sir Bartholomew James Sullivan, a naturalist friend of Charles Darwin with whom he sailed on HMS Beagle, Bartolome is actually an extinct volcano.
+It’s main attraction, a sharp volcanic cone called Pinnacle Rock is one of the most famous landmarks in Galapagos.

-How to prepare for a tour on Bartolome Island
+What to pack for a tour on Bartolome Island

 Because we booked a full-day guided tour that includes hiking more than 300 stairs (that can be challenging on a hot day) and snorkeling, we had to be prepared for both activities.
 Two medium-sized waterproof backpacks were really important to keep our items safe, in case of bad weather.
 In them, we took our water bottles, underwater camera, binoculars (because we love bird watching), sunglasses, SPF sunscreen (necessary throughout the day, even if it’s rainy or cloudy), towels, trekking clothes, wide-brimmed hats, and our snorkeling equipment consisting of 22mm thick neoprene wetsuits, snorkeling shoes and full-face masks.